 The main user of the 3-inch disk format was the UK-based Amstrad company, that used the 3-inch floppy for their CPC and PCW ranges from 1985 and later used it for the Sinclair ZX Spectrum +3.
 It was also used for the Oric-1 and Oric Atmos, Tatung Einstein, and some MSX systems, as well as some more obscure computers.
 External drives produced by AmDisk were also available for computers such as the TRS-80 and Apple II.

 The disks were expensive due to the complex case design.
 The rival 3.5-inch microfloppy disk was chosen by Apple for use in the Macintosh in 1984, and in 1987 IBM used it in the PS/2 range (in it’s high-density version) making it the standard for floppy disk drives.

-In 1991, Amstrad switched to 3.5-inch floppies for the PCW range.
+In 1991, Amstrad switched to the 3.5-inch high-density microfloppy for the PCW range.